chbrandt/vespaapp/README.md

 <img width=100 src='docs/assets/VESPA_icon.png' />

-The VESPA-App is a web-mobile responsive interface to improve the users experience on exploring planetary data.
-It is meant to be an extension, simplified version of the main VESPA query portal at 'http://vespa.obspm.fr'.
+The [VESPA-App] is a web-mobile responsive interface to improve the users experience on exploring planetary data.
+It is meant to be an extension, simplified version of the main [VESPA portal].

 While the [VESPA portal] provides specific options to query VO planetary services (aka EPN-TAP), the VESPA-App provides a higher level, less technical interface to explore the data in those services by offering the data products (images, footprints, spectra) at first hand, and _then_ linking the user to the services through the VESPA portal.